9 Chef’s Tips On Freezing Food Properly & Safely

 Freezer burn, in particular, is the enemy of sustainable storage.
 To avoid this unfortunate occurrence, you should reduce your food’s exposure to air; double wrapping with cling film is great, but tin foil and an airtight freezer bag provide even better protection.

 If you have the freezer space or willpower to find it, then freezing ingredients and portions separately, into small, single units is the best way to avoid waste.
 Consider the quantities you’re likely to need for recipes or mealtimes, so when you need to use them, you’re not defrosting surplus stuff that might then end up in the compost.
-Now is not the time to waste food, you don’t want to have to defrost a whole pack of mince when you’re only cooking for two.
+You don’t want to have to defrost a whole pack of mince when you’re only cooking for two.

 While different types of food have varying freezer lives, as a rule of thumb you shouldn’t keep stuff in your freezer for longer than 6 months.
 After around three months, the signs of freezer burn may start to appear, regardless of how diligently you wrapped the product.
 Like professional food operations and restaurants, keep a ‘first in, first out’ mantra in mind to maintain stock rotation according to how long it’s been stored.